Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

-There are more than 30 distinct types of non-Hodgkin's lymphomas.
-Lymphomas are categorized in a several ways:
+There are more than 30 distinct types of NHL.
+Lymphomas are categorized in several ways:

 aggressive(fast-growing).
 Indolent and aggressive lymphomas are equally common in adults.
 Aggressive lymphomas are more common in children.
 Aggressive lymphomas tend to be more curable than indolent lymphomas.

-B cell or T cell.About 85% to 90% of Non-Hodgkin's lymphomas are B-cell subtypes and 10% to 15% are T-cell subtypes.
+B cell or T cell.About 85% to 90% of NHL are B-cell subtypes, 10% to 15% are T-cell subtypes, and less than 1% are NK-cell lymphomas.
 This report focuses on B-cell lymphomas.

 The following are common types of B-cell lymphoma.

-Follicular Lymphoma (FLs).Follicular lymphoma is the second most common type lymphoma, accounting for about 20% of all NHL cases.
-It is usually indolent (slow growing), but about 20% to 50% of follicular lymphomas transform over time into the aggressive diffuse large B-cell lymphoma.
+FL is the 2nd most common type of lymphoma, accounting for about 20% of all NHL cases.
+It is usually indolent (slow growing), but about 20% to 50% of FLs transform over time into the aggressive DLBCL.

-Non-Hodgkin'non-Hodgkin's lymphomas, and about 19,000 people die of the disease.
+NHL accounts for about 4% of all cancers in the United States.
+Each year, over 70,000 Americans are diagnosed with NHLs, and an estimated 20,000 people die of the disease.
 Since the 1970s, NHL incidence rates have doubled.
-Part of the reason for this dramatic rise may be due to AIDS, which increases the risk for high-grade lymphomas.
+Part of the reason for this dramatic rise may be due to AIDS, which increases the risk for aggressive lymphomas.

-The cause of non-Hodgkin's lymphoma is unknown, but certain factors may increase a person's risk of developing this cancer.
+The cause of NHL is unknown, but certain factors may increase a person's risk of developing this cancer.